datalens-tech/datalens/README.md

 git clone https://github.com/datalens-tech/datalens && cd datalens
 ```

-Then, for quick start, use the following command to start DataLens containers:
+Then, for a quick start, use the following command to start DataLens containers:

 ```bash
 HC=1 docker compose up